FanaticPythoner/MSOfficeFileConverter/README.md

 - For now, MSOfficeFileConverter only work on Windows.

-- Only work for Word.
+- For now, only work for Word.
 I am planning to implement Excel and PowerPoint in the following days.

 # Installation